defold/doc/docs/ko/manuals/bob.md

                                          create an empty Defold
                                          application for use as a build
                                          target
-    --exclude-build-folder <arg>         Comma separated list of folders to exclude from the build -h,--help                               This help message -i,--input <arg>                        Source directory.
+    --exclude-build-folder <arg>         DEPRECATED from Defold 1.5.1!
+Use '.defignore' file instead -h,--help                               This help message -i,--input <arg>                        Source directory.
 Default is
                                          current directory